Our Team

 Office Staff

-Anastasiia is an Administrative Coordinator at AoPS Academy Gaithersburg.
+Anastasiia is the Administrative Manager at AoPS Academy Gaithersburg.
 In her free time (which she honestly hardly has), she enjoys reading, watching movies and learning foreign languages.

 Keliane Ghonda Front Desk Associate